The Illusory Precision of TTV Masses: Hidden Solutions Behind Kepler-9's Tight Mass Ratio: Solutions of Kepler-9 b and c

 The top two panels of Figure \ref{fig:2} show the two-planet mass distribution in the Kepler-9 b versus Kepler-9 c mass plane ($M_b-M_c$), revealing the expected tight linear correlation arising from their similar mass ratio.
 Along this ridge the lowest reduced $\chi^2$ values cluster in two distinct regions: one at $M_b$ $\sim$ 40 $M_{\oplus}$ and $M_c$ $\sim$ 27 $M_{\oplus}$ and the other one at $M_b$ $\sim$ 44 $M_{\oplus}$ and $M_c$ $\sim$ 30 $M_{\oplus}$.
 Both regions yield a reduced $\chi^2$ $\sim$ 2, indicating comparably excellent fits to the observed TTV data.

 The top right panel of Figure \ref{fig:2} further reveals that, although the planetary mass ratio is tightly constrained, a weak trend persists: lower-mass pairs exhibit slightly smaller ratios than their higher-mass counterparts.
-Figure \ref{fig:2} also shows the derived planetary masses from previous research \citep{Dreizler2014,Wang2018,Borsato2019}, all of which lie along the linear ridge.
+Figure \ref{fig:2} also shows the derived planetary masses from previous research \citep{Dreizler2014,Wang2018,Borsato2019}, all of which lie along the linear ridge\footnote{ Note that the stellar masses adopted in these studies differ slightly: \citet{Dreizler2014} used $1.05\pm0.03$ $M_{\odot}$, \citet{Wang2018} and this work used $1.034$ $M_{\odot}$, while \citet{Borsato2019} used $1.07\pm{0.05}$.
+This may lead to variations in the derived planetary masses. }.

 Although some solutions in Figure \ref{fig:2} yield larger reduced $\chi^2$ values, they still provide acceptable fits to the observed TTV.
 As Figure \ref{fig:1} shows, the worst point in the worst-case curves deviates from the observation by only about 10 minutes, a gap comparable to typical TTV measurement errors or to any extra TTV signal that might be introduced by the candidate low-mass planet Kepler-9 d \citep{Torres2011}.
 Therefore, even the poorest-fitting model cannot be rejected outright.
 Furthermore, these 40 solutions stem from just nine independent mode-first MCMC searches.
 Additional MCMC runs would undoubtedly populate the linear ridge more densely and could reveal equally good fits elsewhere along it.